FIT AS A PHYSIO | MOSMAN

 ACTIVE KNEE EXTENSION

 Hold and stabilise the thigh of the injured leg with the hip flexed approximately 90° and then perform slow knee extensions to a point just before pain is felt.
-Three times a day, three sets of 12 repetitions.
+20 repetitions, five times a day.

 SINGLE LEG ROMANIANS / ARABESQUE

 Hip flexion (from an upright trunk position) of the injured, standing leg and simultaneous stretching of the arms forward and attempting maximal hip extension of the lifted leg while keeping the pelvis horizontal; angles at the knee should be maintained at 10–20° in the standing leg and at 90° in the lifted leg.
 Owing to its complexity, this exercise should be performed very slowly in the beginning.
-Three times a day, three sets of 10 repetitions.
+20 repetitions, five times a day.

 HAMSTRING BRIDGES